I can’t hide the shock on my face. Murdered? “I… I don’t know what to say. What happened?”

 I sift.
 “It’s been so long… I really wouldn’t know.”
 I hear my own pause and so does she.

 She sets the pen down.
 “Take your time.
-Say it how you remember it.
+Say it how you remember.
 Even the smallest detail might be important.
 Let me decide what’s useful.”

 “It’s just so long ago,” I say.
 “But more than that… this was a significant relationship for me.
-When it ended—why it ended—it’s hard drudging up the past.
-I don’t want to relive it.”
+When it ended—why it ended—I don’t want to relive it.”

 “Many relationships end badly,” she says, still even.
-“But we’re talking about someone who’s been killed.
+“But we’re talking about someone who’s been murdered.
 Maybe start with where things went wrong.”

-A breath leaves me like I’ve been holding it since longer than I can remember.
+A breath leaves me that I didn’t know I’d been holding.
 “Jaclyn had a double life, one that she kept hidden from me.
 It’s why we’re not together.”

 I go numb.
 How many times had I already tried to explain it?
 It never went well.
 People have a hard time understanding what they’ve never experienced themselves.
 I settle for a simpler explanation.

 “Early on she’d bring me to community gatherings—friends of friends.
 Once she pulled me aside and said not everyone there was actually a friend.
 If things went sideways, I was to make an excuse and we’d leave.
 Her signal was her ring: she wore a thin band on her right hand, and if she flipped it to the left, that meant go.
 ‘Wrong hand, wrong company,’ she joked.
-I recall because the band had a unique design, and the setting was a balance between elegant and gaudy.
+I remember it because the band had a unique design, and she never took it off.
 I tried asking her once where she’d gotten it.
 She played it off that she’d bought it for herself, but I knew better.”

 For a moment, I lose myself in thought.
-I’m wondering how it is I never thought that was strange.
+How did I never think that was strange?
 I never questioned what was meant by not everyone being her friend.
-Over time, I’d develop my own reasons for not trusting her.
-Money trouble, money coming in and going out, people I never met.
+Over time, I’d developed my own reasons for not trusting her.
+Money that came and went, people I never met.
 Jobs that never lasted.
 Favors that came with strings.
 Not to mention everything else that came to light.

 “Sir David?
 You were saying?
 Did things go smoothly?
 Did she switch the ring from one hand to the other?”